ErinaTheDummy/SwordToShield/Character_Creation/Classes/Paladin.md

 ```

-### Hitpoint Re-roll
+### Minor Hitpoint Increase
-Roll 2d10+10 and add 3 times your constitution modifier.
-If the result is higher than your current maximum that becomes your new hitpoint maximum.
-You may repeat this every time you level up.
+At 4th level, and every level after, add your constitution modifier to your maximum hitpoints.
+If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.

 ### Ability Score Increase
 You may increase one of your ability scores by 2 or two of them by 1.
 You may forgo your ability score increase and take a feat instead.